 OSHA explains it best, saying that shoring is a “support system” installed to eliminate the risk of movement of soil, roadways, foundations, or underground utilities.
 Often called shielding, as well, it is put in place when the depth or the location of the excavation prevents sloping back to the maximum allowable slope.

-Excavation Shoring becomes necessary when the unsupported vertical excavation exceeds 4 feet and if the horizontal distance required for sloping the excavation per OSHA regulations exceeds the distance to property boundaries, existing structures or if the sloped excavation would present access constraints during construction.
+Installed in a trench facing, shoring in excavation becomes necessary when the unsupported vertical excavation exceeds 4 feet and if the horizontal distance required for sloping the excavation per OSHA regulations exceeds the distance to property boundaries, existing structures or if the sloped excavation would present access constraints during construction.

 If planned for in advance, excavation shoring systems can serve not only as temporary excavation support, but also as the permanent foundation wall.
-Often times design changes in the building foundation system are required to utilize the temporary excavation shoring system as the permanent foundation wall.
+Often design changes in the building foundation system are required to utilize the temporary excavation shoring system as the permanent foundation wall.

-If not used as the permanent foundation wall, the shoring system can be design as a permanent earth retention system to reduce the lateral load on the below grade structural wall which allows the below grade wall to reduce in thickness.
+If not used as the permanent foundation wall, the shoring system can be designed as a permanent earth retention system to reduce the lateral load on the below grade structural wall which allows the below grade wall to reduce in thickness.
 Anchor elements of a permanent shoring system must account for corrosion loss and be protected from corrosion.